ndesilets/esp32-gauge-pod-2/README.md

 # esp32-gauge-pod-2

-apparently with the default build flags this will use usb cdc and not uart by default for serial comms on the otg port
+not anywhere near complete, for now this is just a intermediary device to forward can messages to CANHacker (using SLCAN formatting) for analysis

+uses usb cdc not uart